You have worked hard to build your business, but there are events outside your control, like death or disability, that can negatively impact it.

 What should be included in a buy-sell agreement?

-A buy-sell agreement should clearly outline three things: the triggering events, the process that will be followed for valuing the business, and how the sale of ownership will be funded.
+A buyout agreement should clearly outline three things: the triggering events, the process that will be followed for valuing the business at fair market value, and how the sale of ownership will be funded.

 Triggering Events